cosmos/cosmos-sdk/depinject/README.md

 # Depinject

+> DISCLAIMER: This is an **experimental feature**.
+The SDK team is actively working on this feature and we are looking for feedback from the community.
+Please try it out and let us know what you think.

 ## Overview

 `depinject` is a dependency injection framework for the Cosmos SDK.
 This module together with `core/appconfig` are meant to simplify the definition of a blockchain by replacing most of `app.go`'s boilerplate code with a configuration file (Go, YAML or JSON).